amckee250/loftyBackendPractical/README.md

 ### Submitted by: Austin McKee

-Django web application that emcompasses the following requirements:
+Django web application that encompasses the following requirements:

 	•	A dockerized Django app with a PostgreSQL database is required, any other tooling or libraries are your choice.
 	•	An API endpoint that allows keys to be created as strings with a default integer value